 2 California police officers accused of illegal gun sales

-LOS ANGELES – A federal grand jury indictment charges two Southern California police officers with purchasing so-called off-roster firearms that are not available to the general public and illegally reselling the weapons.
+LOS ANGELES – Two Southern California police officers are accused of purchasing so-called off-roster firearms that are not available to the general public and illegally reselling the weapons, federal prosecutors said Monday.

-The Los Angeles U.S. Attorney's Office announced Monday that the indictment alleges Gardena Police Department officers Carlos Miguel Fernandez and Edward Yasushiro Arao conspired with each other and engaged in dealing firearms without a license.
+A federal grand jury indictment alleges Gardena Police Department officers Carlos Miguel Fernandez, 42, and Edward Yasushiro Arao, 47, conspired with each other and engaged in dealing firearms without a license, the Los Angeles U.S. Attorney's Office announced.

-Collectively, the officers are accused of illegally selling approximately 100 firearms.
+Collectively, the officers are accused of illegally selling approximately 100 firearms — mostly Colt .38-caliber pistols — without a license.

+Off-roster' handguns are not available to the general public, but can be legally purchased by law enforcement officers.

 The officers have been ordered to appear for arraignment on April 3.
-Information on their attorneys was not immediately available.
+Information on their attorneys was not immediately available and the union that represents officers in Gardena did not immediately respond to an email message seeking comment.

+Gardena police Chief Edward Medrano said the officers have been placed on administrative leave, and the department has cooperated with investigators.

+"We are deeply concerned about the case," Medrano said in a statement.
+"This type of conduct is inconsistent with our organizational values and the ethics of our profession and will not be tolerated by the Gardena Police Department."

 The indictment also names other people who allegedly were involved in "straw purchaser" transactions.